metehancekic/deep-illusion/README.md

 ```
 ## Example Use #

 Firstly, make sure that you added the folder path (i.e .../pythorch-adversarial-attacks/) that includes attacks folder into environment variable PYTHONPATH.
-You can add following code to ~/.bashrc so that permanently add attacks as module.
+You can add following code to ~/.bashrc to permanently add attacks as module or use it on terminal to add attacks to pythonpath temporarily.
 ```bash
 export PYTHONPATH="${PYTHONPATH}:.../path_to_attacks/"
 ```